edthedev/scratch_lessons/ScribbleBug.md

 ![Forever](img/forever.png)

-*Forever* is a *Control* script.
+*Forever* is a *Control* block.
 Find it in the *Control* section.
-It will make the commands inside repeat forever.
-You will use it to make Scribble Bug follow your mouse forever.
+It makes any blocks inside repeat forever.
+We will use it to make Scribble Bug follow the mouse forever.

 ### 2 Motion Blocks